James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    (-0.09 to -0.38) on both conditions.
 Even the HDC-decode labels only reduce the damage (sv_med fog car 0.026 -> 0.114) without going positive.
-2. **The binding limit for supcon_vib is the labeled ceiling, not the update noise.** sv_med fog oracle is 0.146 vs zs 0.090 — only 0.056 of headroom to work with; dg_med fog has 0.176 vs 0.082 (0.094). supcon_vib's corrupted features are less recoverable *even with true labels* (fog car oracle 0.200 vs 0.303, terrain 0.161 vs 0.204, vegetation 0.173 vs 0.185).
+2. **The binding limit for supcon_vib is the labeled ceiling, not the update noise.** sv_med fog oracle is 0.146 vs zs 0.090 (only 0.056 of headroom to work with; dg_med fog has 0.176 vs 0.082 (0.094). supcon_vib's corrupted features are less recoverable *even with true labels* (fog car oracle 0.200 vs 0.303, terrain 0.161 vs 0.204, vegetation 0.173 vs 0.185).
 With almost no gap to close, any label-free update noise pushes the result below zero-shot.
-3. **This answers the noise-robustness question:** supcon_vib med is not "less robust to update noise" in a way a better update fixes — its medium-scale fog space has a low recoverable ceiling, so the LP's noise (fog LP recall for car 0.005) has nothing to cancel and the update net-negative. dglsspp med, with real headroom, is the extractor on which the naive update works at all (+0.19).
+3. **This answers the noise-robustness question:** supcon_vib med is not "less robust to update noise" in a way a better update fixes: its medium-scale fog space has a low recoverable ceiling, so the LP's noise (fog LP recall for car 0.005) has nothing to cancel and the update net-negative. dglsspp med, with real headroom, is the extractor on which the naive update works at all (+0.19).